341 Broome Street New York, NY 10013

 Here's more to explore when you visit us on The Bowery.

-Sohotel is more than just a hotel– it's a neighborhood, and any good neighborhood comes with great amenities for the locals.
+Sohotel is a neighborhood, and any good neighborhood comes with great amenities for the locals.
 When we launched Sohotel, we handpicked these fine establishments to join our community.

 Channeling cross-country Americana, the 60-seat tavern is outfitted with Ford Model T headlights and reclaimed materials from all over the map—booths and tables were constructed from a 50-foot oak tree from Maine, planks from a 100-year-old Kentucky tobacco barn form the bar, and Dumbo sidewalk pavers cover the bar top.
 Brewhounds can choose 36 craft drafts pulled from 48 tap lines, which were custom-built to serve different styles of beer at their ideal temperature.